 Some families may find writing a plan for each day and allowing enough time for the day to day tasks can help eliminate some of the stress.
 It will also help create a more relaxed holiday – one that the whole family will remember!

 For other families, who have to have a highly organised life in the usual daily routine, it may be the perfect time to do the opposite when on holiday.
 This is best done when trying not to cram too much into the days you have available to be away.

-It’s worth considering everything in this plan, from the time it takes for everyone to get up in the morning to preparing dinner.
-Have a think if it might be better not rushing out extra early one day and to set off a few hours later with a happy family in tow!
+It’s worth considering everything in this plan.
+From the time it takes for everyone to get up in the morning to preparing dinner.
+It might be better not rushing out early one day and set off a few hours later with a happy family in tow!